nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 mydata   |ip-172-33-42-240.eu-west-3.compute.internal:3000|39A2BCE70658|      0|        0|       4096|   0
 mydata   |                                                |            |      0|        0|      12288|   0
 ```
 At this stage your client cannot access any partitions.
-To resolve this you will need to issue some operator commands once sure the system is stable.
+To resolve this you will need to issue an operator command once sure the system is stable.
-Essentually you are going to remove all nodes on rack '32' from the roster.
+Essentially, remove all nodes on rack '32' from the roster.

 ```text
 Admin+> manage roster remove nodes A541@32 A445@32 A333@32 A332@32  ns mydata